The possible adelic indices for elliptic curves admitting a rational cyclic isogeny: Handling the Primes and p = 2 and 3

 \subsection{The Product Approach}

 For $p \in \{2,3\}$, we take a product-based strategy instead of the lattice-based approach from the previous section.
 Let $E/\Q$ be a non-CM elliptic curve that admits a rational isogeny of degree 2 or 3, under the additional hypothesis that it does not admit any rational isogenies of larger prime degree, consistent with the assumptions in Propositions \ref{P:2isog-elladic} and \ref{P:3isog-elladic}.
 By Propositions \ref{P:2isog-elladic} and \ref{P:3isog-elladic}, we know all possible $2$-adic and $3$-adic Galois images of $E$ that contain $-I$.
 We denote these sets of images by $\mathcal{L}_2 \coloneqq \mathcal{L}_2(p)$ and $\mathcal{L}_3 \coloneqq \mathcal{L}_3(p)$, respectively.
-By Proposition \ref{P:6-p}, the adelic index of $E$ depends only on its $6$-adic image.
-More specifically, we have where $\delta_E$ is an entanglement factor equal to the order of the common quotient group $Q$ of $G_E(2^\infty)'$ and $G_E(3^\infty)'$, as in Goursat's lemma.
+Assuming the $\ell$-adic Galois representation is surjective for all $\ell \geq 5$, by Proposition \ref{P:6-p}, the adelic index of $E$ depends only on its $6$-adic image.
+More specifically, in this case we have where $\delta_E$ is the \emph{entanglement factor}, defined as the order of the common quotient group $Q$ of $G_E(2^\infty)'$ and $G_E(3^\infty)'$, as in Goursat's lemma.
+Proposition \ref{P:2isog-elladic} guarantees that the $\ell$-adic representation is surjective for all $\ell \geq 5$ in the $p = 2$ case; in the $p = 3$ case, it is possible that the $5$-adic representation is nonsurjective, and we deal with this possibility at the beginning of Section \ref{subsec:3isoglattice}.

 For each direct product $G = H \times K$ with $H \in \mathcal{L}_2$ and $K \in \mathcal{L}_3$, we check whether the modular curve $X_G$ has finitely many rational points.
-Among those that do, we take all maximal such groups and determine all of their rational points.
+Among those that do, we take all maximal such groups and determine all of their rational points (or explain why doing so is unnecessary for our purposes).
 We then proceed to the curves with infinitely many rational points.
 By iterating over all possible $2$-adic images, $3$-adic images, and entanglement factors, one obtains a superset of the possible adelic indices for the elliptic curves under consideration.
 Finally, we show that any resulting candidate indices lying outside of $\mathcal{I}_p$ do not actually occur.